 - Students without the necessary grades (grade 4/ C or above) will get additional teaching and support to study for GCSE English and maths.

-- Your learning experience within our BMC programme will be supplemented with various activities, day trips, guest lectures, and a project of your choice.
+- Your learning experience within our BMC Core Sessions will be supplemented with various activities, day trips, guest lectures, and a project of your choice.

 How much does it cost?

 All tuition fees for further education are fully funded by the Welsh Government for everyone regardless of age.

 Find out about EMA and Welsh Government Learning Grants.